This post contains affiliate links and images. Read more of my disclosure policy here.

 You will be asked if you want to add any other upgrades; you can skip those.

-At this point, you’ll need to check the email that you signed up with to access your Control Panel (commonly referred to as the “cpanel”) information.
-You’ll want to keep this email for future reference.
+At this point, you’ll want to check the email that you signed up with to access your Control Panel (commonly referred to as the “cpanel”) information.
+You should have received multiple emails during the setup process; you’ll want to keep these for future reference.
+In one of the welcome emails, activate your domain.
+During this process, make sure you don’t use “admin” as your username.

 Once you’re logged in, you’ll see a screen like the one below: